MSc Transfusion and Transplantation SciencesFind a programme

 - gives you the opportunity to carry out your MSc project with NHSBT research staff within the transfusion centre

-- has high contact hours, with teaching each day and practical classes
+- has high contact hours, with regular teaching and practical classes

 - includes a large skills component (eg writing in different formats, conference and publication skills, assignments with specific study aims)